FreeCAD/FPA/handbook/process/member.md

 ## Adding General Assembly (GA) members

-The process for adding members is designed to be straightforward, and to encourage the participation of a variety of interested community members.
+The process for adding members is designed to be straightforward and to encourage the participation of a variety of interested community members.

 To add a member to the GA:
 * Contact them privately to see if they're interested
     * Point them to this handbook, particularly the page on expectations
-* Conduct vote in the FPA Forum
+* Conduct a vote in the FPA Forum
 * When approved:
     * Add them to forum permissions so they can see the group
     * Update the roster